Beautiful Pamukkale: Must See Attraction in Turkey

 – My final recommendation would be to visit this beautiful place during the summer.
 Or at least when the weather is decent enough so that you can fully enjoy it under the sun (so between May – mid October, but you could get lucky with early November too).

-Of all the places I’ve seen, Pamukkale is one of the most special ones.
-Maybe because it was also one of the first things I’ve seen when I started traveling, but you still can’t ignore its beauty and jaw-dropping impressiveness.
 And trust me, again, when I tell you that it feels a lot better to actually be there and walk around the cotton castle than to look at photos.
-It’s a must see!
+It’s a must see for sure and one you don’t want to miss while in Turkey.

 Sharing is caring!